pearl6527/isc344-public/README.md

     access_token: accessToken
   }
   ```
   The `message` is the poem to be sent, and the `accessToken` is the access token to a LINE Notify chat connected to my LINE account.
+In the current version of the site, I have removed the access token from the frontend JavaScript file `util.js` and placed it instead in the backend PHP file `save.php`.

 ## Server-Side / Backend